 Sunburn is caused by overexposure to UV rays from the sun.

-Factors that increase your chance of sunburn include: Being exposed to the sunHaving light skin colorTaking certain medicines that may increase your sensitivity to the sun (such as, antibiotics, diuretics, birth control pills)Living in certain areas (such as, southern United States)
+Factors that may increase your chance of sunburn include: Being exposed to the sunHaving light skin colorTaking certain medications that may increase your sensitivity to the sun, such as, antibiotics, diuretics, and birth control pillsLiving in certain areas, such as southern United States

 The symptoms of sunburn vary from person to person.
 You may not notice redness of the skin for several hours after the burn has begun.
 Peak redness will take 12-24 hours.